arcadiapage/arcadiapage.github.io/_posts/2026-01-06-right-relationship-with-life.md

 - Emotional Healing
 - Personality Type
 layout: post
-subtitle: 'Experiencing the clarity inner belonging'
+subtitle: 'Experiencing the clarity of inner belonging'
 ---

 There’s nothing more fun than taking on the subconscious body of my masculine shadow-self in my dreams.
 Good times.